cnio-bu/beyondcell/tutorial/analysis_workflow/README.md

 # Analysis workflow

 ## Data access:
-We have validated Beyondcell in a population of MCF7-AA cells exposed to 500nM of bortezomib and collected at different time points: t0 (before treatment), t12, t48 and t96 (72h treatment followed by drug wash and 24h of recovery) obtained from *Ben-David U, et al., Nature, 2018*.
+We have validated beyondcell in a population of MCF7-AA cells exposed to 500nM of bortezomib and collected at different time points: t0 (before treatment), t12, t48, and t96 (72h treatment followed by drug wash and 24h of recovery) obtained from *Ben-David U, et al., Nature, 2018*.
 We integrated all four conditions using the Seurat pipeline.
 To follow this tutorial, the resulting `Seurat` object can be accessed through the following [link](https://zenodo.org/record/4438620).

-## Using Beyondcell
+## Using beyondcell
-For a correct analysis with **Beyondcell**, users should follow these steps:
+For a correct analysis with **beyondcell**, users should follow these steps:

- 1. Read a single-cell expression object
+ 1. Read a single-cell or an ST object
  2. Compute the Beyondcell Scores (BCS)
  3. Compute the Therapeutic Clusters (TCs)
     * Check the clustering and look for unwanted sources of variation